tannazma/prework/README.md

 });
 ```

-Also added some styles on `errorBox` and `result` classes to perform form validation.
+I also added some styles to the `errorBox` and `result` classes to perform form validation.

-Then I used `submit` to make form work when user submit the form not just clicks on the button:
+Eventually, I attempted to use `submit` to make the form work when the user submitted the form, not just clicked on the button:

 ```js
 const form = document.querySelector("form");